Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Abstract

 There are two primary goals to this paper.
 In the first part of the paper we study smooth metric measure spaces $(M^n,g,e^{-f}dv_g)$ and give several ways of characterizing bounds $-\kappa g\leq \Ric+\nabla^2f\leq \kappa g$ on the Ricci curvature of the manifold.
 In particular, we see how bounded Ricci curvature on $M$ controls the analysis of path space $P(M)$ in a manner analogous to how lower Ricci curvature controls the analysis on $M$.
 In the second part of the paper we develop the analytic tools needed to in order to use these new characterizations to give a definition of bounded Ricci curvature on general metric measure spaces $(X,d,m)$.
 We show that on such spaces many of the properties of smooth spaces with bounded Ricci curvature continue to hold on metric-measure spaces with bounded Ricci curvature.

-In more detail, in the first part of the paper we see that bounded Ricci curvature can be characterized in terms of the metric-measure geometry of path space $P(M)$.
-The correct notion of geometry on path space is one induced by what we call the parallel gradient, and the measures on path space of interest are the classical Wiener measures.
+In more detail, in this paper we see that bounded Ricci curvature can be characterized in terms of the metric-measure geometry of path space $P(M)$.
+The correct notion of geometry on path space is the one induced by what we call the parallel gradient, and the measures on path space of interest are the classical Wiener measures.
 Our first characterization shows that bounds on the Ricci curvature are equivalent to certain parallel gradient estimates on path space.
 These turn out to be infinite dimensional analogues of the Bakry-Emery gradient estimates.
 Our second characterization relates bounded Ricci curvature to the stochastic analysis of path space.
 In particular, we see that bounds on the Ricci curvature are equivalent to the appropriate $C^{\frac{1}{2}}$-time regularity of martingales on $P(M)$.
 Our final characterization of bounded Ricci curvature relates Ricci curvature to the analysis on path space.
-Specifically, we study the Ornstein-Uhlenbeck operator $L_x$, a form on infinite dimensional laplacian on path space, and prove sharp spectral gap and log-sobolev estimates under the assumption of bounded Ricci curvature.
-Further we show these estimates on $L_x$ are again equivalent to bounds on the Ricci curvature.
+Specifically, we study the Ornstein-Uhlenbeck operator, a form on infinite dimensional laplacian on path space, and some twisted generalizations of it.
+We prove sharp spectral gap and log-Sobolev estimates under the assumption of bounded Ricci curvature for these operators.
+These estimates again turn out to be equivalent to bounds on the Ricci curvature.
 We have analogous results for $d$-dimensional bounded Ricci curvature.